Located: Administration Building, B204

 Judicials will meet at the scheduled time.
 The failure of a student to appear after proper notification shall not be cause for the postponement of the Judicial Board; the Judicial Board shall proceed and render judgment.
 Judgment shall be based on the facts ascertained.

-Sanctions will include, but are not limited to, oral and written warnings, probation, probation with a limitation of college activities, restitution, community service, suspension, and dismissal.
+Sanctions will include but are not limited to, oral and written warnings, probation, probation with a limitation of college activities, restitution, community service, suspension, and dismissal.

 In those cases, where the Dean renders a formal disciplinary decision, the student shall have the right to appeal the decision to the Senior Vice President of Academic and Student Services.
 All such appeals must be in writing and filed within five calendar days of the notification of action, that is a warning, probation, suspension, dismissal, or other sanction.
 In those cases, where a designee of the Dean has rendered a decision, appeals will be filed in writing to the Dean within five calendar days of the action.
 All appeals will be responded to in writing within ten calendar days.
 The decision of the Senior Vice President of Academic and Student Services, Dean, or designee shall be final.
 The student shall not have the right of an in-person appeal.

 Violations of municipal, state, or federal laws, if committed off campus, shall be the subject of college disciplinary action when, in the judgment of the Dean, it represents a danger to life, welfare, or property of members of the College community.
-The Dean may choose to impose an interim suspension and a declaration of persona non grata pending the outcome of criminal process; however, the student shall be provided the opportunity to participate in the campus standards process subsequent to the finalization of the criminal process.
+The Dean may choose to impose an interim suspension and a declaration of persona non grata pending the outcome of the criminal process; however, the student shall be provided the opportunity to participate in the campus standards process subsequent to the finalization of the criminal process.

 Students suspended, dismissed or who otherwise withdraw as the result of a disciplinary process, shall not be eligible for a refund based upon such events unless the event occurs within the published refund period.